openculturas/openculturas-distribution/profile/themes/openculturas_base/README.md

 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm

+Important: to use the the same node version we use (defined in .nvmrc) you must type `nvm use` in theme dir once, before runnning npm commands.

 For running the gulp tasks you also need to have the gulp-cli installed globally: `npm install --global gulp-cli`

 As a next step, you have to install all dependencies via npm: `npm install`

-Also for using the `watch` task (BrowserSync) you have to copy the `config.example.js` to `config.js` and insert your local host of the setup.
+Also for using the `watch` task (BrowserSync) you have to copy the `config.js.example` to `config.js` and insert your local host of the setup.
 Otherwise it will default to `openculturas.ddev.site` which is the host of the distro's default ddev configuration.

 After that you can run tasks via npm or gulp:

-* `npm run build` | `gulp build` Build CSS / JS for production.
+* `npm run build` Build CSS / JS for production.
+Always do this in the end, as 'production' task adds autoprefixes and minification.
-* `npm run watch` | `gulp watch` Build CSS / JS for development and start a BrowserSync instance for fast theming.
+* `npm run serve` | `gulp watch` Build CSS / JS for development and start a BrowserSync instance for fast theming.
-* `npm run sass` | `gulp sass` Build CSS for production.
-* `npm run js` | `gulp js` Collect JS for production.
-* `npm run dev` | `gulp dev` Build CSS / JS for development.

 Please note, that aside from the base config, all SCSS / JS Files are in the `templates` directory, on the same level as their respective component, to keep all elements of a component together.

 On Building they will be picked up and compiled into the `css` and `js`directories.